supremeimposter/My-Vault/TheoryOfComputation/Regular Languages and Finite Automata/Deterministic Finite Automata.md

 - The states which cannot be reached from the initial state.
 - They NEVER affect the language accepted by a machine.
 So they can be removed without changing the language that is accepted.

-## Product Construction
+## Running DFAs in Parallel
-- This is running two DFAs in parallel.
+- This is also called Product Construction.
 - When two DFAs run in parallel, they start in the initial states $p_0,\; q_0$
 - The two DFAs are constructed on the same alphabet $\Sigma$
 - In Product construction of two DFAs, every state is an ordered pair of states.